Multimodal Conditional 3D Face Geometry Generation: Conclusion

 \section{Conclusion}

-We propose a new framework for 3D facial geometry generation based on latent diffusion models that can be guided using multiple types of conditionings.
-Our conditional geometry generator operates in a latent geometry space and can produce high resolution UV position maps.
-It can be seamlessly conditioned on hand-drawn sketches, 2D landmarks, Canny edges, FLAME-parameters, RGB portrait photos and even text; resulting in a comprehensive facial geometry generator that supports many applications like geometry super-resolution, geometry editing, face reconstruction, etc. We train our model from scratch on only static face shapes captured in a studio setting and yet demonstrate that our model can generalize reasonably to in-the-wild conditioning signals, and can also generate facial performances when conditioned on frames from video data.
-As limitations, we identify that our model can produce geometric artifacts and suboptimal geometry for extreme expressions, especially when controlled using FLAME's jaw pose parameters.
-We are hopeful that our work will encourage future research towards building comprehensive facial foundation models that also consider facial geometry.
+We propose a new framework for 3D facial geometry generation based on a latent diffusion model that can be guided using multiple types of conditionings (prompts).
+Our conditional geometry generator operates in a latent geometry space.
+It can produce high quality geometry at comparably fast inference speeds using a UV position map representation.
+It can be seamlessly conditioned on hand-drawn sketches, 2D landmarks, Canny edges, FLAME-parameters, RGB portrait photos and text; resulting in a comprehensive facial geometry generator that supports many applications.
+For example, stochastic detail variation in the generated geometry or local geometry edits.
+We train our model from scratch on only static face shapes captured in a studio setting and yet demonstrate that our model can generalize reasonably to in-the-wild conditioning signals, and can also generate facial performances when conditioned on frames from video data.